flowerpowerdao/power-equalizer/README.md

 - check if all assets uploaded correctly by calling the canisters `getTokenToAssetMapping()` method
 - call `shuffleAssets` at desired time (usually 24 hours after market opens)

-## structure

-- the `main` branch contains the logic that is currently deployed on mainnet

-## quick deploy 🏃‍♀️

-- To quickly reinstall (**WIPES ALL STATE**) the NFT staging canister locally run `dfx deploy staging --mode reinstall`

-## sophisticated deploy 📚
+## deploy 📚

-- use `make` to run the standard local deploy, use `make deploy-staging-ic` to deploy the staging canister to the mainnet, by default it deploys the NFT staging canister locally and uses `assets/output.mp4` and `metadata.json` as file paths
+- use `make` to run the standard local deploy
+- use `make deploy-staging-ic` to deploy the staging canister to the mainnet, by default it deploys the NFT staging canister locally and uses `assets/output.mp4` and `metadata.json` as file paths
   - `metadata.json` **MUST NOT** contain a mint number! (use `cat mymetadata.json| sed '/mint/ d' > metadata.json` to remove the mint number)
   - note that you need [ext](#ext) installed
 - The `deploy.zsh` adds another oracle to the NFT canister because the script in the source SVG won't be executed the way it's currently structured.
 Make sure you use the correct API endpoint there as well!